 So just a quick post this and so we thought we’d have a wander and take some pictures.
 It wasn’t the warmest of tasks but certainly worth it just to get the chance to explore this part of the city in the snow.

 All the photographs in this post were taken over the evenings of 1st and 2nd March 2018.
-We’ve featured Brick Lane a number of times on the blog and for more Brick Lane related posts have a look here.
+We’ve featured Brick Lane a number of times on the blog.
+Have a look here to find out where to find street art on Brick Lane.
+To find out where to find street art in Shoreditch click the link.

 Brick Lane in the Snow